nallen05/old-norse/skald/README.md

 ### Features

-It extends Bifrost to add:
+Skald extends Bifrost to add:

 - **Sprite system:** Treat blocks of ASCII text as objects.
 Move them, color them, & layer them.
-Use a transparant character to create composite images.
+Use a transparant character to create composite layered images.
 - **Efficient diff-based rendering:** Skald uses a double-buffering system.
 It compares the next frame to the current frame and only writes the characters that have changed.
 This allows fast screen updates & animation without flicker.
 - **Grid layout engine:** Flexibly organize the screen into grids, columns, & windows.
 Bounding boxes support cropping, fill, border, & left/center/right alignment.
 - **Emoji support:** Treats emojis as double-width unicode characters.
 Handles the logic of rendering double-width characters within monospaced grid & bounding boxes without breaking alignment or leaving artifacts.